scala-anon/OspreyProject/README.md

 ### 1. Data Preparation
 - You will need your own set of data files.
 - Modify the `client/CMakeLists.txt` to ensure the application has access to your data files.
+- Modify both listening ports in `client/src/main.cpp` and `server/src/main.cpp` to ensure data can be ingested

 ### 2. Build the Application
 Follow these steps to build the application: